nimrods8/binutils-gdb/README.md

 `tui rename save`: saves all renames, similar to `tui comment save`.

 Use `info comments` to display all stored comments.

+A new layout has been added.
+It is experimental! use:
+`layout ontop`

 Notes:
 1. You may need to copy the compiled gdb python libraries to /usr/share/gdb: